-31.3 That district school boards be responsible to ensure that recruitment, employment and promotion practices and policies are free of systemic and deliberate barriers that discriminate against either men or women, First Nations, Métis and Inuit (FNMI) People, lesbian, gay, bisexual, transgender, queer or questioning people, two-spirit, people with disabilities, racialized persons and new Canadians.
+31.3 That district school boards be responsible to ensure that recruitment, employment and promotion practices and policies are free of systemic and deliberate barriers that discriminate against either men or women, First Nations, Métis and Inuit (FNMI) People, two-spirit, lesbian, gay, bisexual, transgender, queer or questioning people, people with disabilities, racialized persons and new Canadians.

 32.1 That English as a Second Language and English Literacy Development programs be mandated and fully-funded by the provincial government.